|

 manner in which they have vindicated the wisdom of

-ent in elevating the rank and file of
+the Government in elevating the rank and file of

-ments to the position of freedmen and soldiers.
+these regiments to the position of freedmen and soldiers.

 (Official Records XXIX, 975-976)

-m the beginning of 1864, the black regiments were
+From the beginning of 1864, the black regiments were

-more and more as combat soldiers; where in 1862
+used more and more as combat soldiers; where in 1862

-gaged in only one battle and
+they were officially engaged in only one battle and

 only 28 in 1863, in 1864 there were 170 involving

 black soldiers.
-While these official records
+While these official records do

-not include all the en
+not include all the engagements involving black

 troops, they do give a clear picture of how their